 DOCSIS manages bandwidth in terms of Service Flows that are specified with Service Flow IDs (referred to as a SID).
 Traffic arriving at either the CMTS or the CM for transmission over the DOCSIS network is mapped to an existing SID and treated based on the profile.
 A CM will have at least 2 SIDs allocated, one for downstream Best Effort Service (BE) traffic and a second for upstream BE traffic.
 The upstream SIDs at the CM are implemented as FIFO queues.
 Other types of traffic, such as VoIP, might be assigned to a different SID that supports a different scheduling service; e.g., Unsolicited Grant Service (UGS) for toll quality telephony.
 The DOCSIS specification purposely does not specify the upstream bandwidth allocation algorithms so that vendors are able to develop their own solutions.
-DOSCIS requires CMs to support the following set of scheduling services: Unsolicited Grant Service (UGS), Real-Time Polling Service (rtPS), Unsolicited Grant Service with Activity Detection (UGS-AD), Non-Real-Time Polling Service (nrtPS) and Best Effort Service (BE).
+DOSCIS requires CMs to support the following set of scheduling services: Unsolicited Grant Service (UGS), Real-Time Polling Service (rtPS), Unsolicited Grant Service (BE).